 If you have a complaint about a financial service provider you should begin by complaining directly to the person that you would normally deal with in the firm.
 If you are not satisfied with how your complaint is dealt with, you can make a more formal complaint to senior management at the financial service provider.
 If you are still not satisfied that your complaint is being dealt with fairly by the firm, you may take your complaint to the Financial Services Ombudsman.

 You can read more about making a complaint in our document: Making a complaint about a financial service provider.

-The National Consumer Agency (NCA) provides information to consumers on their rights and on the costs, risks and benefits of different financial products.
+The Competition and Consumer Protection Commission (CCPC) provides information to consumers on their rights and on the costs, risks and benefits of different financial products.
 This information also helps you to access the financial services that are most suitable to you.
-The NCA maintains financial information on its website for consumers.
+The CCPC maintains financial information on its website for consumers.

 PO Box 559

 PO Box 12585